 - A literal instance occurred in Psi-Force, when the title hero-entity clobbers a Russian paranormal with the Washington Monument.

 - A 1971 Incredible Hulk story had the Sphinx being left behind by aliens as a weapon.

 - Parodied in a Spy Kids comic from an issue of Disney Adventures.
 The evil organization.
 F.A.N.G. steals Mount Rushmore and places the heads aboard an enormous robot body, only to realize they have no plan for WHAT the robot is supposed to do afterward.

 Films — Live-Action

-- In the very first episode of the new Doctor Who series, the London Eye is used by the Nestene Consciousness to broadcast controlling signals during the (brief) Auton invasion.
+- In the very first episode of the new series, "Rose", the London Eye is used by the Nestene Consciousness to broadcast controlling signals during the (brief) Auton invasion.

 - In Madan Senki Ryukendo, Akebono Tower (an Expy of Tokyo Tower) is transformed into a Monster of the Week.

 - Stonehenge is a Lost Superweapon that detonates Pyramids all over the world for.. some reason, in Stonehenge Apocalypse.

 - The Prisoner episode "The Girl Who Was Death" was a tall story with Number Six after an archvillain and his rocket poised to destroy London, which was disguised as the Beachy Head lighthouse.